usdot-jpo-ode/asn1_codec/docs/installation.md

 # Installation and Setup

-The following instructions represent the "hard" way to install and test the PPM.
+The following instructions represent the "hard" way to install and test the asn1_codec.
 A docker image can be built to make this easier: [Using the Docker Container](#using-the-docker-container). *The directions that follow were developed for a clean installation of Ubuntu.*

 ## 1. Install [Git](https://git-scm.com/)